New online entertainment management program takes center stage

 “Our students can build their knowledge and skill set alongside some of the field’s most innovative minds,” says Nina Morel, dean of Lipscomb’s College of Professional Studies.
 “These unique skills can propel students higher in their field, allowing them to manage their own entertainment career or meaningfully contribute to a leading organization.”

 Students may earn up to 30 credits in the College of Professional Studies’ competency-based assessment center simulation toward this 126-hour degree.
 The program offers a Bachelor of Science degree as well as a Bachelor of Professional Studies degree and is designed for the working artist and aspiring entertainment entrepreneurs.
 The online program is offered in two formats — a traditional 8-week term (SetPACE) or four months of unlimited courses (FlexPACE).
 With the pacing of the courses flexible, students can work more quickly.
+The program is offered in partnership with Lipscomb's George Shinn College of Entertainment & the Arts.

 “This program is designed to produce business-savvy leaders who will be able to fit in in various aspects of the entertainment industry and equips you with skills you can use across the board,” says James Bush, senior recruiter of undergrad admissions in the College of Professional Studies and Lipscomb Online.
 “Education matters.
 It makes you more well rounded and helps you meet your long-term career goals.”